By TMoM Team Member Rachel Hoeing

 8. Go Bowling

-You may think your little one is too small to bowl, but now that bowling alleys have lighter bowling balls and alley bumpers, it can be a lot of fun!
+You may think your toddler or preschooler is too small to bowl, but now that bowling alleys have lighter bowling balls and alley bumpers, it can be a lot of fun!
 Most bowling alleys also have ramps that young children and those with special needs can use to help guide the ball down the alley.
 Many also have arcade games to enjoy while you are there as well!

 9. Explore a New Park/Playground

 Do you know we have over 60 local parks listed on our directory?
-We include descriptions, photos, info on walking trails, etc. You will never run out of new places to explore!
+We include descriptions, photos, info on walking trails, etc. You will never run out of new places to explore with your toddler!
 Enjoy a day on the playground, or take a stroll on the walking trails.
 Pack a picnic lunch and find a shady spot under the trees.
 Some parks even have rides and water activities.
 You can view our list here to find many parks to explore!

 10. Relax at Home